 Are you being turned down for jobs, promotions, and loans?
 It may be your record haunting you.

 Oklahoma expungement laws allow individuals with a criminal history to cleanse and sometimes completely erase their criminal record from the public eye.
-Thanks to new Oklahoma laws, effective November 1, 2012, virtually all recipients of deferred sentences (on misdemeanors and non-violent felonies) in Oklahoma will be eligible for a complete arrest expungement two years after completion of their probation.
-These new provisions give hope to a vastly larger segment of population, including persons that, prior to November 1, 2012 were not eligible to have their arrest record cleared because their case was not dismissed within a year of the date of arrest.
+Oklahoma expungement laws frequently change; and, effective November 1, 2018, they are changing again.
+Virtually all recipients of deferred sentences for misdemeanors and non-violent felonies in Oklahoma will be eligible for a complete arrest expungement (One year after completion of their probation for misdemeanors, and 5 years after completion of probation for non-violent felonies).
+Also, a pardon is no longer a hurdle to expungement for those convicted of a single non-violent felony offense.
+These new provisions give hope to a vastly larger segment of the population than before.

-- 2 years have passed since successful completion of deferred sentence on misdemeanor;
+- 1 year has passed since successful completion of deferred sentence on misdemeanor;

 - 10 years have passed since successful completion of deferred sentence on non-violent felony;